smblott-github/chromix/README.md

 node chromix.js ping
 ```
 This produces no output, but yields an exit code of `0` if chromix was able to
 ping chrome, and non-zero otherwise.
-It is useful in scripts for checking
+It can be useful in scripts for checking
 whether chrome is running.

 #### Load